hotschedules/slate/source/includes/welcometobodhi.md

-#Welcome to Bodhi
+#Welcome to HotSchedules IoT (Internet of Things) Platform
-This documentation is intended for the developer wanting to integrate into the Bodhi PaaS (Platform as a Service) and SaaS (Software as a Service) by:
+This documentation is intended for the developer wanting to integrate into the HotSchedules IoT Platform by:

-* Building applications to the the Bodhi Cloud APIs
+* Building applications to the the HotSchedules IoT Platform Cloud APIs
 * Building mobile/html applications either as standalone html applications or to be part of Bodhi Mobile
 * Building a data integration application into your point of sale system to be stored and accessed from our cloud solution